-why is my shut-off valve foul smell
+Why is my shut-off valve foul smell

 Plumbing

-The answer to 'why is my shut-off valve foul smell' is that a smelly shut-off valve is often caused by a buildup of bacteria, mold, or debris in the valve itself.
-This can happen over time as the valve is not regularly used or maintained.
+The answer to 'why is my shut-off valve foul smell' is that a foul odor coming from the shut-off valve is typically caused by a build-up of bacteria, mold, or other organic matter in the valve or the surrounding pipes.
+This can happen if the valve has not been used in a long time or if there is a leak allowing stagnant water to collect.

 Frequently Asked Questions